nyhxiaoning/free-for-dev/README.md

 **[⬆️ Back to Top](#table-of-contents)**

-## Tools for Teams and Collaboration
+## 团队和协作工具 Tools for Teams and Collaboration

   * [3Cols](https://3cols.com/) - A free cloud-based code snippet manager for personal and collaborative code.
   * [Bitwarden](https://bitwarden.com) — The easiest and safest way for individuals, teams, and business organizations to store, share, and sync sensitive data.